mesonbuild/meson/docs/markdown/Reference-manual.md

 The returned object also has methods that are documented in the [object methods section](#generator-object) below.

-The template strings passed to all the above kwargs accept the following special substitutions:
+The template strings passed to all the above keyword arguments accept the following special substitutions:

 - `@PLAINNAME@`: the complete input file name, e.g: `foo.c` becomes `foo.c` (unchanged)
 - `@BASENAME@`: the base of the input filename, e.g.: `foo.c.y` becomes `foo.c` (extension is removed)

-Each string passed to the `outputs` kwarg *must* be constructed using one or both of these two substitutions.
+Each string passed to the `outputs` keyword argument *must* be constructed using one or both of these two substitutions.

-In addition to the above substitutions, the `arguments` kwarg also accepts the following:
+In addition to the above substitutions, the `arguments` keyword argument also accepts the following:

 - `@OUTPUT@`: the full path to the output file
 - `@INPUT@`: the full path to the input file